VaradSinghal/Slot-Machine/README.md

-This a slot machine game which stores its data in mysql databases.Enjoy!!
+This a slot machine game with a GUIwhich makes this even more fun to play and also stores its data in mysql databases.Enjoy!!